davidgasquez/handbook/content/random/random.md

 - Systemic problems need systemic solutions.
 We can't get there if everyone thinks they already "did their part" (turning off light switches, turning the thermostat down a degree, paper/metal straws, sorting recycling).
   - [Individual actions aren't enoughs to improve the current state](https://www.youtube.com/watch?v=DYLWZPFEWTw).
   - [By focussing on the individuals, we miss the much bigger problem of climate change.](https://youtu.be/RSgXcFdHxFI?list=WL).
 Around 70% of emissions come for 100 companies.
 Push governments to transform the economy so individuals don't have all the pressure.
+  - It's hard to make changes since climate change happens slowly and doesn't trigger our fight and fly response.
+We need incentives that makes buying and using the good things the selfish thing to do.
+    - What's good for the individual is harming the collective and no one is going to concede because is not rational.
+E.g: it's cheaper to buy an oul car than an electric one.
+    - Tesla is changing the inventives so even if you don't care about enviromental change, you'd buy a Tesla.

 ## Annual Review List